Better Sales through Customer Engagement

 A survey I conducted with Oracle Netsuite found that 80 percent of consumers do not feel they are provided with a personalized in-store and online shopping experience.
 That means they are not engaged in any meaningful way.

-Retail customer engagement helps you retain existing customers and attract new ones because it gives the shopper a feeling they matter.
+Retail customer engagement helps you retain and attract new customers because it gives the shopper a feeling they matter.
 People who feel they matter buy more and stay loyal to a retailer long after they have forgotten the price of the item they originally came to buy.

 It also enables you to anticipate and correct problems before they arise.
 You see their body posture when something isn’t right.
 When they don’t believe you, they get quiet.
 You can view where their attention is focused and bring them back using questions.